 Effective backups are those backups that you can restore.
 In other words, your backup is only as good as your ability to restore it.
 Outside of being able to restore your backups, you want backups that are automated, versioned, offsite, and secure.

-- Versioned – Multiple versions of the files in your environment allows “going back in time” and picking a version of your files that you want to restore.
+- Versioned – Multiple versions of the files in your environment allow “going back in time” and picking a version of your files that you want to restore.

 With effective, protected, secure backups, your data and your client’s data is always safe and restorable.
 Backups are an absolute priority.
 Make sure you and your clients are protected both on-premises and in the cloud.